lis05/DWAK2/README.md

 - CF has register index TODO, size of 3bits.

-### Integer division registers QT, RM.
+### Integer division register DV.
-Used in DIV instruction to store the quotient in QT and the remainder in RM.
+Used in DIVQ instruction to store the quotient and in DIVR instruction to store the remainder

-- QT has register index TODO, size of 64bits.
-- RM has register index TODO, size of 64bits.
+- DV has register index TODO, size of 64bits.

 ### Stack registers SB, SH.
 Used in stack operations.
 SB points to the base of the stack, and SH points to the head of the stack.